benben6515/learning-records/README.md

 > Record my learning path, in case one day I forgot something important.

-Sometime you don't need notes, but just need some coding example.
+Sometimes you don't need notes, but just need some coding example to recall some details.

 Keep Learning and Happy Coding!